FahrplanDatenGarten/pyhafas/docs/usage/examples.rst

 General Information
 -------------------
-In the following code blocks we only use :func:`departures <pyhafas.client.HafasClient.departures>` but not :func:`arrivals <pyhafas.client.HafasClient.arrivals>`.
+In the following code blocks, we only use :func:`departures <pyhafas.client.HafasClient.departures>` but not :func:`arrivals <pyhafas.client.HafasClient.arrivals>`.
 Those methods are pretty same, so every time we use :func:`departures <pyhafas.client.HafasClient.departures>` you can exchange this with :func:`arrivals <pyhafas.client.HafasClient.arrivals>`.

 We also only use some of the supported clients.
 The client can be exchanged, if not specified otherwise.